- What might be the early stages of pregnancy

 - A dipstick ELISA is effective in determining the level of progesterone.

 The transvaginal ultrasonography (TVUS) has made pregnancy detection easy and efficient.
-It is the best method to detect intrauterine pregnancy and gestational diabetes that usually happens during the first trimester (8).
-The vaginal probes are more effective than abdominal probes since the frequency is higher and the resolution of the image is better.
+It is the best method to detect intrauterine pregnancy (8).
+The vaginal probes are more effective than abdominal probes in the first trimester, since the frequency is higher and the resolution of the image is better.

 The First Month Early Pregnancy Care/ The To-do List: